 Population health management is one of the hottest topics in healthcare right now, but many people don’t really understand what it is.
-Below, we explain the basics of population health management and how it can improve healthcare outcomes for you and your employees.
+In this blog article, we explain the basics of population health management and how it can improve healthcare outcomes for you and your employees.

 What Is Population Health Management?